prody/ProDy-website/tutorials/cavitracer_tutorial/intro.rst

 Introduction
 ===============================================================================

-This tutorial shows how to detect intraprotein channels, tunnels, and cavities.
+This tutorial shows how to detect intraprotein channels, tunnels, and pores or surface cavities.
 This method can be applied to single PDB file, PDB enseble, and molecular dynamics (MD) trajectory.

 Required Programs